PhilGeek/mog/README.markdown

 # Introduction #

-Directory includes source of the paper, "Before the Law", a critical examination of myth of the given.
+Directory includes source of the paper, "Before the Law", a critical examination of Myth of the Given.

 # Contents #